RamVasuthevan/Personal-Website/website/_posts/2024-01-30-Python-Counter-Zeros.md

 From the standard library:
 > For in-place operations such as c[key] += 1, the value type need only support addition and subtraction.
 So fractions, floats, and decimals would work and negative values are supported.
 The same is also true for update() and subtract() which allow negative and zero values for both inputs and outputs.

-Having negative values makes senses but having a zero value is not expect behaviour to me.
-A common use case is to use a Counter as a mutliset (a set that allow multiple version of an element), but if we remove an element through subtract then the length of the Counter ie the number of disinct elements will not be correct anymore.
+Having negative values makes senses but having a zero values is not to me expected behaviour.
+A common use case is to use a Counter as a [mutliset](https://en.wikipedia.org/wiki/Multiset)—a set that allow multiple version of an element, but if we remove an element through subtract then the length of the Counter ie the number of disinct elements will not be correct anymore.

 > ```python
 > a = Counter([1, 2, 2])
 > a.subtract([2, 2])
 >
-> print(a)  # Counter({2: 2, 1: 0})
+> print(a)  # Counter({1: 1, 2: 0})
 >
 > b = Counter([1])
 >